-BIRMINGHAM CITY University 11 Course Aims The BSc (Hons) Psychology with Criminology course will be of particular interest if you are interested in Psychology but are also wanting to gain knowledge on another subject area. • The course enables graduates to gain the required knowledge base, practical skill, emotional awareness and maturity for postgraduate professions or employment.
-Psychology with Criminology course is a BPS accredited degree After completion, you can pursue a career into becoming a psychologist by studying a postgraduate degree in a relevant area such as Health Psychology, Forensic Psychology, and Occupational Psychology etc. • The course provides you with an in-depth exploration of human development, mental health and distress, crime and victimisation, • As well as practical listening which will prepare you for a range of people-focussed roles with adults, young people and children.
+11 Course Aims

+- The BSc (Hons) Psychology with Sociology course will be of particular interest if you are interested in Psychology but are also wanting to gain knowledge on another subject area. - The course enables graduates to gain the required knowledge base, practical skill, emotional awareness and maturity for postgraduate professions or employment. - Psychology with Sociology course is a BPS accredited degree - After completion, you can pursue a career into becoming a psychologist by studying a postgraduate degree in a relevant area such as Health Psychology, Forensic Psychology, and Occupational Psychology etc. - The course provides you with an in-depth exploration of human development, mental health and distress, the structure and dynamics of social hierarchies and power relations.

+• As well as practical listening which will prepare you for a range of people-focussed roles with adults, young people and children.
 This can include primary school teaching, social work or working in HR.